AshkIza/cloudNativeApp/README.md

 3- **spring-mongodb-api** : docker image of a Spring Boot application (MVC, Spring data-mongodb) with MongoDB as the database.
         This will be a RESTful endpoint to access NoSQL data (MongoDB collections)

-4- **MySQL and MongoDB docker imgages** : These database images are provied by the vendors (built from a Linux-alphine image).
-They act as database Servers.
+4- **MySQL and MongoDB** docker imgages : These database images are provied by the vendors (built from a Linux-alphine image).
+They act as Database servers.

 5- **Persistent Volume (PV)** : Since Containers are designed to be _epehmeral_, we mount a persistent volume to the MySQL/MongoDB docker containers (data volume life-cycle is beyond containers).
-In case of Docker engine deployments, we use **dockervolume** folder in the host machine as the data volume.
-If you don't have this directory, you can create it by running 'mkdir -p dockervolume'
+We use **dockervolume** folder in the host machine as the data volume (If you don't have this directory, you can create it by running 'mkdir -p dockervolume').
+In case of Hosted solutions, you can use any object storage solution provided by your cloud provider (examples are Google Cloud Storage or Amazon S3 Buckets).

 -----------------------------------------------------------------------------------------------------------------------------------